hmrc/income-tax-mtd-changelog/README.md

 Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---

+### 10 April 2024

+The following changes are available in Sandbox and Production.

+#### Multiple APIs

+Add content about Self Assessment tax return form mappings to landing pages and API reference of all available versions of the following APIs:
+- cis-deductions-api
+- individual-calculations-api
+- individual-losses-api
+- individuals-charges-api
+- individuals-disclosures-api
+- individuals-expenses-api
+- individuals-reliefs-api
+- individuals-state-benefits-api
+- other-deductions-api
+- property-business-api
+- self-assessment-accounts-api
+- self-employment-business-api

+---

 ### 9 April 2024

 As part of the breakup of individuals-income-received-api, the following APIs are available in Sandbox.